lostella/lostella.github.io/content/_index.md

++++
+description = "Hello!
+I'm Lorenzo, a computer scientist currently working at AWS in Berlin.
+This is my home page."
++++

 Hello!
 I'm Lorenzo, a computer scientist currently working at AWS in Berlin.

 Previously I was Ph.D. student at [IMT School for Advanced Studies Lucca](http://www.imtlucca.it/) (Italy)